 2. Communicate Well

-A team that has strong communication skills are most likely to excel in what they do.
-And as a leader, it becomes your duty to develop a system where everyone within the team can communicate well without any hiccups.
+A team that has strong communication skills is most likely to excel in what they do.
+And as a leader, it becomes your duty to develop a system where everyone can communicate well without any hiccups.

-Communicating effectively needs to be done regularly so that everyone can share their views and opinions.
-Also, keep in mind that to communicate well with the team, choose the right words so that you can encourage them.
-Avoid using judgemental phrases and maintain a friendly tone so that team morale is high.
+Communicating effectively needs to be done on a daily basis so that everyone can share their views and opinions.
+Also, keep in mind that to communicate well with the team, choose the right words to encourage them.
+Avoid using judgemental phrases and maintain a friendly tone, so that team morale is high.
 This will help the effectiveness of the team as they will be more motivated towards their job.

 3. Establishing Trust

 For your team to become more productive, increase trust among team members.
 The best place to start establishing trust is by enhancing emotional intelligence, self-awareness and eliminating unconscious bias.
 Once you can achieve it, your employees will become more accountable for what they do, which reduces the chances of conflicts.